xu-yuan1/openvino-docs/pages/documentation/openvino-deployment-guide/deployment-manager-tool.rst

 To use the Deployment Manager tool, the following requirements need to be met:

 * Intel® Distribution of OpenVINO™ toolkit is installed.
-See the :ref:`Installation Guide <doxid-openvino_docs_install_guides_overview>` for instructions on different operating systems.
+See the :ref:`Installation Guide <install__overview>` for instructions on different operating systems.

 * To run inference on a target device other than CPU, device drivers must be pre-installed: